 These instructions may refer to the department's income tax procedures and rulings for more information.
-To view or print these, go to our website and click on Legal Research then click on Procedures or Rulings and select a tax type from the drop down menu.
+To view or print these, go to our website and click on Reports and Legal Research then click on Legal Research and select a document and a category type from the drop down menus.